spryker/spryker-docs/docs/marketplace/dev/back-end/features/merchant.md

 template: concept-topic-template
 ---

-This articles provides details about the merchant feature of the back-end project in the Spryker Marketplace.
+This article provides details about the Marketplace Merchant feature of the back-end project in the Spryker Marketplace.

-## Install
+## Installation

-For installing the feature please follow:  [Merchant feature integration](https://spryker.atlassian.net/wiki/spaces/DOCS/pages/904037045/WIP+Merchant+Feature+Integration+-+ongoing)
+To install the feature, follow [Merchant feature integration](https://spryker.atlassian.net/wiki/spaces/DOCS/pages/904037045/WIP+Merchant+Feature+Integration+-+ongoing)

 ## Overview

 The feature provides core Merchant functionality with the basic create-read-update operations over Merchant entity.

-Merchant couldn't be completely deleted, only deactivated
+The merchant couldn't be completely deleted, only deactivated.

 ### Main feature modules

 | NAME | Description |